tomhrr/cosh/doc/all.md

    metadata about the link itself, instead of its target.
- - `ps`: returns a list containing details on the currently-running processes, where each process has a separate hash containing the PID, UID, process name, full command, and current CPU usage.
+ - `ps`: returns a list containing details on the currently-running processes, where each process has a separate hash containing the PID, UID, username, GID, process name, full command, memory usage (in bytes), virtual memory usage (in bytes), current CPU usage (as a percentage of the total number of available CPUs), the time the process was started, the number of seconds for which the process has been running, and the process's status.
  - `kill`: takes a PID and a signal name (e.g. "term", "kill"), and sends the specified signal to the process.
  - `chmod`: takes a path and a numeric mode, and updates the path's